Welcome to The Rebis

 Meet the editorial team

-Xaviera López is a Chilean artist and animator.
-Her linear drawings, animations, and short format looping videos incorporate simplified yet highly contextual self portraits and images that display the meeting place of the material and the ethereal, and challenge perceived delineations between the felt and seen.
-Traversing the bounds of her ever-evolving artistic practice, editorial art, film, and advertising, her visuals simultaneously evoke the versatility and stirring qualities of the trickster with the comfort of what is familiar and true.
-Tarot seems like a whole universe she is entering back into. xavieralopez.com
+Xaviera López (she/her) is a Chilean artist and animator, and the creative director of The Rebis.
+Her linear drawings, animations, and short format looping videos incorporate simplified yet highly contextual self-portraits and images that display the meeting place of the material and the ethereal, and challenge perceived delineations between the felt and seen.
+Follow Xaviera: @xavieralopez